Grandfather rule: Association football

+Despite the usage of masculine pronouns, the rule also applies to female players.
 Note that unlike World Rugby, which now substitutes adoptive parents for birth parents in determining national team eligibility, FIFA continues to use only biological relations for this purpose.

 Among the most notable countries to have availed of the "granny rule" is the Republic of Ireland, where the wide spread of the Irish diaspora left large numbers of potential recruits, especially in the United Kingdom.
 Jack Charlton (manager 1986–96) was especially noted for recruiting English-born footballers who had Irish ancestry.
 Many German-born players who have Turkish ancestry have chosen to play for Turkey.
-This is partly due to Germany's strict rules on dual citizenship which forces German-Turks to choose whether to have German or Turkish citizenship by the age of 23 (in accordance with the German Citizenship Law of 1999).
+This has partly been due to Germany's formerly strict rules on dual citizenship that, prior to a 2024 reform, forced German-Turks to choose whether to have German or Turkish citizenship by the age of 23.

 Baseball and softball

 The World Baseball Softball Confederation (WBSC), which governs both baseball and softball internationally, requires nationality as a precondition for national team selection, but does not mention the grandparent rule in its bylaws.
 The method by which a player obtains legal nationality is irrelevant to national team eligibility, at least from the WBSC's perspective.
 The relevant bylaw uses the language "country or territory", thereby encompassing both fully sovereign states and dependent territories.